-All Sides with Ann Fisher
+All Sides

-Weekdays 10 a.m. to noon on 89.7 NPR News.
-Rebroadcast weeknights from 8 to 10 p.m.
+Weekdays 10 a.m. to noon and on 8 to 10 p.m.
+89.7 NPR News, also available as a podcast.

-All Sides with Ann Fisher is a two-hour, daily public-affairs talk show designed to over time touch upon all sides of the issues and events that shape life in central Ohio.
+All Sides is a two-hour, daily public-affairs talk show designed to over time touch upon all sides of the issues and events that shape life in central Ohio.
 Listeners participate via telephone, e-mail, Facebook and Twitter to add to the conversations.
 As always at WOSU, the coverage is fair and balanced with a civil tone.

 Watch the video stream of All Sides, weekdays from 10 a.m. to noon.